datopian/hiring/engineering/frontend.md

 We operate virtually, so you will have the freedom to work from wherever you want (meeting scheduling permitting).

-We are looking for a highly-motivated and skilled individual to work with us as **a Frontend Engineer and Designer**.
+We are looking for a highly-motivated and skilled individual to work with us as **a JavaScript Engineer**.
 Datopian implements a range of data management solutions for government and the enterprise using open-source technologies, including many that our team creates and maintains in-house.

 Engineers at Datopian work as part of a delivery team under technical supervision of a Senior Developer.
 They communicate about their work with technical and non-technical stakeholders on their team, and therefore need to be proficient in spoken and written English.
 Our Developers scope and define work with our Senior Developers – depending on level of experience – and are responsible for implementation of a range of data management solutions.